tesaguri/oauth1-request-rs/oauth-credentials-ios/README.md

 ## <span id="section-msrv">MSRV</span>

-The minimum supported Rust version of `oauth-credentials` is Rust 1.0.0.
+The minimum supported Rust version of `oauth-credentials-ios` is Rust 1.0.0.

 Some Cargo features require newer Rust toolchain as shown below.